ibm-cloud-docs/devsecops/devsecops-promote-branches.md

 Now, that your changes are promoted to the target branch, you can deploy them by using the [continuous deployment pipeline](/docs/devsecops?topic=devsecops-cd-devsecops-tekton-cd-compliance#cd-toolchain-cd-pipeline-run).

+## Using the promotion validation pipeline
+{: #cd-devsecops-promotion-validation}
+Once a promotion PR is opened, you can optionally perform the evidence aggregation and summary generation in the Promotion validation pipeline, and set the evidence statuses on the promotion pull/merge request (PR).
+The PR may be created by the Promotion pipeline or manually in the inventory repo.
+Learn more on [promotion validation pipeline](/docs/devsecops?topic=devsecops-promotion-pipeline#cd-devsecops-promotion-validation-pipeline).

 ## Deploying changes from the source-environment to the target-environment
 {: #cd-devsecops-deploy-branches}